 Love never fails.

 These are precisely the words that wedding plans—Christian and secular alike—adore.
 What could be nicer?
-For starters, it helps to remember that St. Paul describes here God’s love (with clear implications for understanding the Trinity) from which our loves—Screenshot 2016-01-31 07.02.27spiritual and physical—take their form and vibrancy.
+For starters, it helps to remember that St. Paul describes here God’s love (with clear implications for understanding the Trinity) from which our loves—spiritual and physical—take their form and vibrancy.
 Love without God is bound to fail; only with God’ love—which we experience as grace—do we hope and endure all things.
 Supporting, enlightening, and justifying this great spiritual reality that is divine love stands the eschaton.
 There will come a day when we realize fully and completely the truths by which we live now only dimly and partially seen.

 At present we see indistinctly, as in a mirror,